 Private middle schools and high schools have a bit of a different process.
 These schools also require applications, but these schools interview the applicant rather than their parents.
 Private middle and high schools also typically have some sort of entrance exam, which tests reading, math, and logical reasoning skills.
 So if you are asking, “does private school make a difference?” the answer is a resounding yes.

 What about public schools, you ask?
 Luckily for you, there is no admissions process!
-By law, no public school can deny a student enrollment, so you won’t have to worry about your child not getting in.
+By law, no public school can deny student enrollment, so you won’t have to worry about your child not getting in.

 This section kinda goes along with the previous one.
 Due to the fact that most private schools have some sort of selective admissions process, they can limit the number of students they enroll.
 As a result, class sizes are significantly smaller than those of public schools.